semanticdata/zola-guava/content/monkey-brain.md

 extra:
   author: Miguel Pimentel
   relative_posts:
-  - label: "Hello World!"
+  - label: Hello World!
     url: "hello-world"
-  - label: "Being a Firefighter Does Not Save You From Burnout"
+  - label: Being a Firefighter Does Not Save You From Burnout
     url: "on-burning-out"
 ---